taskrabbit/ReactNativeSampleApp/README.md

 The sole method of navigation (what's showing on the screen and where the back button goes) is via urls.
 We parse urls to determine the route stack.
 There is some stuff to make "related" url navigation look "right" (push and pop).
 Making everything addressable by URL is great for deep linking and forces each screen to be able to load all on it's own from simple data.

 The Router handles parsing different routes depending if you are logged in or not.
-The urls must be ablet o represent the entire navigation stack, so that means they can be recursive like my friend's friend's friend's feed (sample://dashboard/follows/john/follows/sarah/follows/amy/posts).
+The urls must be able to represent the entire navigation stack, so that means they can be recursive like my friend's friend's friend's feed (sample://dashboard/follows/john/follows/sarah/follows/amy/posts).

 #### Flux